smartrus/chef-certification-study-guides/deploying-cookbooks/deploying-cookbooks-badge-certification-exam-study-guide.md

 cookbook "NAME" [, "VERSION_CONSTRAINT"] [, SOURCE_OPTIONS]
 ```

-_Running the install command also creates a Berksfile.lock, which represents exactly which cookbook versions Berkshelf installed.
+_Running the install command also creates a `Berksfile.lock`, which represents exactly which cookbook versions Berkshelf installed.
 This file ensures that someone else can check the cookbook out of git and get exactly the same dependencies as you._

 _Use `berks install` to install cookbooks into the cache.
 This command generates the Berkshelf lock file that ensures consistency._